 Now you need to make your final selection of finishes and fixtures.
 This may include:

-Cabinetry construction type, door style, finish and color
+- Cabinetry (Construction type, storage upgrades, door style, finish, and color.)

-The big day is upon us, most likely about four to eight weeks from when you submitted for permits.
-Now it’s time to get that schedule firmed up and plan on cleaning out the cabinets, putting what you don’t need in storage and — if you’re living in the house during construction — setting up a temporary kitchen.
+Construction is likely to start four to eight weeks from when you submitted for permits.
+The time leading up to that is when you plan on cleaning out the cabinets, putting what you don’t need in storage and — if you’re living in the house during construction — setting up a temporary kitchen.

-You may be moving out of your house temporarily, but most homeowners white-knuckle it and try to live in the house through construction.
+You may be moving out of your house temporarily, but most homeowners still live in the house through construction.
 Preparation and organization can save your sanity.

 Discuss the logistics ahead of time with your contractor.
 Will you meet once a week for updates?
 Will you have to be out of the house for certain tasks like demo or flooring?
 What about debris removal and dust?
 Are there any family allergy issues?
 What is a typical workday for the crew?
 Getting all this on the table beforehand can set expectations and make for a smoother ride.

-Once construction is over — well, almost over — there’s typically a list of items that are missing, wrong or simply forgotten about.
-This punch list, as it is called, could include small things like a missing light switch plate, a caulk line that shrank and pulled away from the wall or paints touch-ups.
+Once construction is over — well, almost over — there’s typically a list of items that are missing, wrong, or still need to be completed.
+This punch list, as it is called, could include small things like a missing light switch plate, a caulk line that shrank and pulled away from the wall or paint touch-ups.
 Sometimes it can be bigger things, such as a faulty range hood, or a big scratch in the newly refinished floor.

-It’s inevitable that the contractor may have to make multiple visits back to the house to finish these items.
+The contractor may have to make multiple visits back to the house to finish these items.
 Prepare yourself for more than one visit and you’ll be fine.
-The best way to approach this is with a Zen attitude.
-Things happen, and little things get missed.
-It’s sort of like making a list for the grocery store and still forgetting some key ingredients.
-We all do it.